jakeheis/CKClass/README.md

     [view setAlpha:0.4f];
 } forName:@"mysterious-red"];
 ```
-then apply it to any view across your entire app:
+then apply it to any view(s) across your entire app:
 ```
 [CKClassManager applyClass:@"mysterious-red" toView:myView];
+[CKClassManager applyClass:@"mysterious-red" toView:mySecondView];
 ```
 About
 =====